shreeve/pico-usb/rp2040-usb.md

   the newly assigned device address and asks for 0 bytes of data back from the device.
 An example packet is `00 05 01 00 00 00 00 00`, with the `0x01`
   meaning that the device is being assigned device address 1.
-This request is an OUT request and request 0 bytes of data in return.
+This request is an OUT request and requests 0 bytes of data in return.
 Thus, the device only responds with a ZLP to indicate that the request has been received and acknowledged.
 * **GDD/18/IN** - Now that the device has been assigned address 1, the host will